MitaliGhadigaonkar11/Madhav-Ecommerce-sales-dashboard/README.md

 # Madhav-Ecommerce-sales-dashboard
+The Madhav Ecommerce Sales Dashboard is a comprehensive Business Intelligence solution designed to analyze and visualize sales performance data for an ecommerce business.
+Built using Microsoft Power BI, this interactive dashboard provides real-time insights into sales trends, customer behavior, and product performance across different regions of India.
 ## Questions
 1. What is the overall financial performance of the ecommerce business?
 2. How are sales distributed across different states?